tkruse/build-bench/Buildsystems.md

 buck very few high-level features and plugins compared to gradle and maven, in particular for non-Android projects.

 buckd left behind many process running in the background.
+It recommends installing a separate application "watchman" to further optimize caching of build files. watchman itself also seems like a fickle install.

 ## ant